jibinjacob09/TemperatureLogger/README.md

 test execution command : ``` pytest test/```

 note:  test_main will require a running influxdb container.
-Update the ip and port as needed
+Set the IP and PORT using the env vars DBHOST and DBPORT